Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 The method of arc fault detection in the context of nonlinear loads entails the identification of potentially hazardous electrical arcs that may arise within systems operating with nonlinear loads.
 Nonlinear loads, such as those encountered in contemporary electronic devices, exhibit current consumption patterns that deviate from a straightforward sinusoidal waveform.
 These loads could generate unpredictable and complex electrical arcs.

 The identification of arcs in nonlinear loads necessitates the utilization of sophisticated techniques.
 One methodology is the examination of the present waveform and the identification of anomalous patterns that signify the presence of an arc.
 Machine learning and AI algorithms have the capability to undergo training in order to identify these patterns and subsequently activate alarms or implement precautionary measures upon the detection of an arc.
 For nonlinear loads, arc fault detection is divided into two types of situations: AC and DC.
 The researchers' main focus is on low-current circumstances.
 The existence of nonlinear loads introduces intricacy to the identification procedure due to the significant variability in their current waveforms.
 Sophisticated algorithms are required to effectively distinguish between regular load fluctuations and potentially hazardous arc incidents.
-Examples of nonlinear loads are three-phase motors, inverters, power electronics loads, vacuum cleaners, induction cookers, and similar electrical appliances\cite{han2021recognition,gao2023fault,sung2022tl}.
+Examples of nonlinear loads are three-phase motors, inverters, power electronics loads, vacuum cleaners, induction cookers, and similar electrical appliances \cite{han2021recognition,gao2023fault,sung2022tl}.
+Table \ref{tab:non_linear} displays the comparison of approaches employed by various researchers about nonlinear loads.